-In the future, we plan to extend the companion discovery technique to more complex scenarios, such as road networks.
-We are also interested in integrating the methods to real application cases such as battlefield monitoring systems and traffic analysis services.
+In the future, we are going to integrate the companion discovery methods to real application services such as battlefield monitoring systems and traffic analysis services.

-IX.
-ACKNOWLEDGEMENTS
+10. ACKNOWLEDGEMENTS

 The work was supported in part by U.S. NSF grants IIS-0905215, CNS-0931975, CCF-0905014, IIS-1017362, the U.S. Army Research Laboratory under Cooperative Agreement No. W911NF-09-2-0053 (NS-CTA).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation here on.